 Poor posture is one possible cause of neck pain.
 However, it’s not necessary to maintain a perfectly upright position at all times.
 The best posture is one that’s constantly changing.
 Therefore, if your job requires you to sit at a computer for eight hours a day, we must find several different postures that work for you, along with frequency of breaks, stretching, and exercises to keep your muscles and joints healthy and moving.

 Weakness in the muscles of the neck, shoulder blades, and upper back can also cause neck pain.
 Strengthening these muscles may help increase joint mobility, making stretching easier.
 Nerve irritation is another cause of neck pain, and the brain will respond by telling the joints to not move as much.
 Severe nerve injury can interrupt the lines of communication from the brain to the rest of the body.

-So if you have a tight neck, have been stretching for years, and aren’t making any headway (no pun intended), it is time to try a different approach.
-It is time to find what the real cause of your pain is, and to move away from treating the symptoms.
+If you have a tight neck and have been stretching for years without progress, it’s time to try a different approach.
+It’s time to find the root cause of your pain and move away from treating the symptoms.